Unknown-XK/XK-Calculator/README.md

 XK-Calculator

-A simple alculator made with Python.
+A simple calculator made with Python.